-All Your Questions,
+All Your Questions, Answered.

 Eminent domain is the power of the government and certain private entities to take private property for a “public purpose.”
 Federal and state governmental agencies (such as the Florida Department of Transportation, school boards, counties, cities, towns) have the power of eminent domain, as do certain private entities, such as utility companies.
 If you are faced with an eminent domain taking, understanding the process – and your rights – is essential.